Canaan

 Canaan (Note: /ˈkeɪnən/; Phoenician: 𐤊𐤍𐤏𐤍 – KNʿN; כְּנַעַן – Kənáʿan, in pausa – Kənāʿan; Χαναάν – Khanaán; كَنْعَانُ – Kan'ān) was an ancient Semitic-speaking civilization and region of the Southern Levant during the late 2nd millennium BC.
 Canaan had significant geopolitical importance in the Late Bronze Age Amarna Period (14th century BC) as the area where the spheres of interest of the Egyptian, Hittite, Mitanni, and Assyrian Empires converged or overlapped.
-Much of present-day knowledge about Canaan stems from archaeological excavation in this area at sites such as Tel Hazor, Tel Megiddo, En Esur, and Gezer.
+Much of present-day knowledge about Canaan stems from 20th century archaeological excavations in this area at sites such as Tel Hazor, Tel Megiddo, En Esur, and Gezer.

 The name "Canaan" appears throughout the Bible as a geography associated with the "Promised Land".
 The demonym "Canaanites" serves as an ethnic catch-all term covering various indigenous populations—both settled and nomadic-pastoral groups—throughout the regions of the southern Levant.
 It is by far the most frequently used ethnic term in the Bible.
 Biblical scholar Mark Smith, citing archaeological findings, suggests "that the Israelite culture largely overlapped with and derived from Canaanite culture ...
 In short, Israelite culture was largely Canaanite in nature."

 The name "Canaanites" is attested, many centuries later, as the endonym of the people later known to the Ancient Greeks from c.
 500 BC as Phoenicians, and after the emigration of Phoenicians and Canaanite-speakers to Carthage (founded in the 9th century BC), was also used as a self-designation by the Punics (as "Chanani") of North Africa during Late Antiquity.